jwood/addressbook/README.md

 ## Other Features
 * Mobile optimized index and contact details pages
-* Authentication via htpasswd files
+* Authentication using HTTP Basic Auth

 ## LICENSE
 MIT License.
 See LICENCE for details.